 An interface to Troy Hunt's 'Have I Been Pwned' public API

 An interface to Troy Hunt’s ‘Have I Been Pwned?’ (herein referred to as HIBP) public API.
-A full reference to the API specification can be found at https://haveibeenpwned.com/API/v2.
-Additionally, the full API reference contains all information types and sample return values for each API endpoint.
+A full reference to the API specification can be found at the HIBP API Reference.

 This module detects when the rate limit of the API has been hit, and raises a RuntimeError when the limit is exceeded. pyHIBP._process_response contains the full list of items that will result in a raised exception.
 In summary, a call to the module returning Boolean True or the object as decoded from the API query (currently, lists), represent a detection that a breached account/paste/password was found; Boolean False means that the item was not found.